Pictured above: "Tools of Expressive Arts Therapy" Idyllwild Arts Academy's new Director of Counseling did…

 “I didn’t feel anything of a cultural shock at Idyllwild,” says Braulio Álvarez.
 “We’d come from so many different countries, but it was like we’d formed our own country of dance.”

-Recalling his first year at Idyllwild Arts Academy, in 2005-2006, Braulio touches on why he has succeeded in moving so comfortably from Mexico City to Southern California to Hamburg to Tokyo.
+Recalling 2005-2006, his first year at Idyllwild Arts Academy–where the Dance Department remains highly international–Braulio touches on why he has succeeded in moving so comfortably from Mexico City to Southern California to Hamburg to Tokyo.

 Dedication to dance has enabled him to feel at home in any place where dance is valued.
 This makes him an ideal supervisor of one portion of the Idyllwild Arts World Audition Tour 2020, on January 11 and 12.